Unstructured-IO/unstructured-api/README.md

   | jq -C . | less -R
 ```

-We also support models be used locally for example, `yolox`.
+We also support models to be used locally, for example, `yolox`.
 Please refer to the `using-the-api-locally` section for more information on how to use the local API.

 #### OCR languages